thelia/memo-book/src/05-modules.md

 The main class in your module is the most important file.
 This class is used when the module is activated or deactivated.

-Most of the time this class will have the same name as you module directory.
+Most of the time this class will have the same name as your module directory.
 If my module directory is **Atos**, my main class will be **Atos** too and the full namespace will be **Atos\\Atos**.

 Depending of the type of your module, this class must extend a specific abstract class.
 Here is a list of all